kristofferous/y-link-website/SEO_AUDIT.md

 ## Open tasks / follow-ups
 - Ensure NEXT_PUBLIC_SITE_URL is set to https://www.y-link.no in production to keep canonicals aligned with the preferred host.
-- Root HTML lang is currently static in src/app/layout.tsx; consider making it locale-aware to avoid incorrect language signals on /en pages.
 - Run Lighthouse/PageSpeed after deploy; capture before/after CWV for / and /ai-dmx-controller and log in Search Console.
 - Add real social preview assets per page if available (hero/demos); current default OG image is shared across pages.
 - If on-site search launches, add WebSite SearchAction schema and a /search route.